Cuban art: Vanguardia artists

-Modern Cuban art was at last seen in Paris, France, in an exhibition at the Musée National d'Art Moderne in 1951.
+Modern Cuban art was at last seen in Paris, France, in an exhibition at the Musée National d’Art Moderne in 1951.

 The artists themselves saw little material benefit from the growth of interest in modern Cuban art.
-Occasional purchase awards were doled out, as at the First National Salon of Painting and Sculpture in 1935, but there was no consistent system of patronage, and commissions for Cuba's avant-gardists were rare.
-Most subsisted on low-paying teaching jobs and commercial work; a few, such as Enriquez and Pelaez, had means of support via their families, and some, such as Ponce and Manuel, lived in poverty.
+Occasional purchase awards were doled out, as at the First National Salon of Painting and Sculpture in 1935, but there was no consistent system of patronage, and commissions for Cuba’s avant-gardists were rare.
+Most subsisted on low-paying teaching jobs and commercial work; a few, such as Enríquez and Pelaez, had means of support via their families, and some, such as Ponce and Manuel, lived in poverty.
 The only one of them to eventually command high prices for his work while still living was Wifredo Lam.